cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 {% endhighlight %}

 The above configuration will cause the security framework to instantiate two classes:

-  * Flask-secuREST's "PasswordAuthenticator", with the password_hash arguement set to "plaintext".
+- Flask-secuREST's "PasswordAuthenticator", with the password_hash arguement set to "plaintext".
 {%note title=Note%}
-Preferably, password_hash should not remain plaintext, as in most userstores passwords are hashed.
-Set the hash to match the hash scheme used in the relevant datastoe.
+Passwords are usually not store as plaintext.
+Set the passowrd_hash to match the hash scheme used in the selected datastore.
+Possible values are: 'bcrypt', 'des_crypt', 'pbkdf2_sha256', pbkdf2_sha512', 'sha256_crypt' and 'sha512_crypt'.
 {%endnote%}
-Possible values are: 'bcrypt', 'des_crypt', 'pbkdf2_sha256', pbkdf2_sha512', 'sha256_crypt' and 'sha512_crypt'.
 This authentication check will be performed first for each request sent to the REST service.
+If it fails, the next authenticator will be used.

-  * Flask-secuREST's "TokenAuthenticator", with the secret_key arguement set to "my_secret".
+- Flask-secuREST's "TokenAuthenticator", with the secret_key arguement set to "my_secret".
 If (and only if) the password-based authentication failed, this authentication method will be executed as well.
 The secret key is used to decrypt the token sent with the request, if a token was sent.
 {%note title=Note%}
-In this implementation the secrey key used to authenticate a token must be the same as the key used to generate it.
+In the default configuration, the key used to authenticate a token must be the same as the key used to generate it.
 {%endnote%}

 It is possible to implement many other authentication providers, including providers that do not require accessing a